niladri597/niladri597/README.md

-- 🌱 I’m currently learning **Mobile Application Development in Android Studio.**
+- 🌱 I’m currently learning **Data Structure and Algorithm.**

-- 📄 You can ask me about **HTML, CSS, React, Python**
+- 📄 I'm proficient in "Java"

 - 📫 How to reach me **dniladri597@gmail.com**